-“Considering that the situation in Palestine and Israel is rapidly deteriorating after nearly 50 years of occupation,” wrote Moderator Cantwell to Foreign Affairs Minister Stéphane Dion on March 1, 2016, “the need for Canada to act is urgent.”
+“Considering that the situation in Palestine and Israel is rapidly deteriorating after nearly 50 years of occupation,” wrote Moderator Cantwell to then-Foreign Affairs Minister Stéphane Dion on March 1, 2016, “the need for Canada to act is urgent.”

 The Canada-Israel Free Trade Agreement (CIFTA) is coming before Parliament for ratification during a period of heightened tension and outbreaks of violence in Israel and Palestine.
 For many years, the United Church has maintained relationships with people and organizations working towards a non-violent end to the conflict.
 Today, the church echoes partners who say, “Enough.”
 Enough to violence and to occupation, enough to the despair and discouragement the lack of a viable peace process bring.